What is zenoh?

 Give total control on storage location and back-end technology integration.

-Minimize network overhead – the minimal wire overhead of a data message a data message is 4 bytes.
+Minimize network overhead – the minimal wire overhead of a data message is 4 bytes.

 Support extremely constrained devices – its footprint on Arduino Uno is of 300 bytes.